 As standard shipping containers became more readily available, global trade rapidly grew.
 As it was much easier, faster, and cheaper to transport items to worldwide destinations, this encouraged more trade between countries and even across continents.
 In fact, the shipping container played a major role in the current state of globalization with an estimated 90% of all goods now being transported through shipping containers.

-With the mass use of shipping containers in full effect, counties that imported more than they exported began to see a surplus of shipping containers.
-This surplus inspired many creative uses for containers since they’re incredibly durable and have modular capabilties.
-One of the most common alternative uses for shipping containers developed in the architectural space.
+With the mass use of shipping containers in full effect, countries that imported more than they exported began to see a surplus of shipping containers.
+This surplus inspired many creative uses for containers, especially within the architectural space since they’re incredibly durable and have modular capabilities.

 How Did Shipping Containers Change Architecture?